rakeshid03/Message-for-you/README.md

 ## 🤝🏻 Want to Contribute?

-Feel free to fork this project, suggest new features, or improve the UI/UX.
+Welcome contributions from the open-source community to help make this project even better.
+Feel free to fork this project to suggest new features, improve the UI/UX, remove bugs.
 Pull requests are welcome!

+## 🔗 Contact me

+If you have any questions, comments or concerns about this project, contact me by [`@rakeshid03`](https://rakeshid03.github.io/about-me/).